 Check in “Content-Aware” box in the Patch dropdown menu.
 This is necessary if you want the software help you create new pixels.
 Thus, you will be able to remove shadow from picture as smooth and accurate as possible.

 Primarily, you need to activate the Content Aware Patch and draw a region around the culprit area.
 Next, move a cursor to the part of the photo that you want to replace it with and that can match the copied pixels.
+Read more about how to remove clothing wrinkles in Photoshop.

 It may seem a bit confusing at first, but treat it as something entertaining.
 As you move the cursor, you will see the selected pixels match the part they are going to be exported to.